 Surgeons who get less than 6 hours of sleep the night before a surgery are 170% more likely to commit a serious surgical error in the OR.1 And for the medical residents working 30 hours shifts out there, you are 460% more likely to make a diagnostic error towards the end of that shift.1 We all owe it to ourselves and our patients to be well rested.
 So revisit that sleep checklist above.
 Time to follow our own advice.

-If you’re interested to learn more about this subject, check out the sister article on Mind & Muscle PT…or better yet, get Dr. Matthew Walker’s book, Why We Sleep.
+If you’re interested to learn more about this subject, get Dr. Matthew Walker’s book, Why We Sleep.
 I can’t recommend it highly enough.

 This article was written by Dan Murphy DPT, OCS.
 Dan graduated from Washington University in St. Louis in 2016 and lives just outside of Chicago with his wife and 2 year old son; though he and his wife are expecting a daughter in a few months!
 He enjoys playing board games and any outdoor activities with friends and family.

 - Walker, M. (2017).
 Why We Sleep: Unlocking the Power of Sleep and Dreams.
 Penguin Random House.

 - Maher C, Underwood M, Buchbinder R. Non-specific low back pain.
 Lancet.
 2017;389(10070):736-747. doi:10.1016/S0140-6736(16)30970-9